karavanlarp/karavanlarp.github.io/eng/world/freelands.md

 * Ingenuity – A clever thinker survives in every situation.
 * Submission – The world is as it is, not all in it can be changed and it must be understood.
 * Rage – One defeats their opponents with rage.
-* Voice – One speak for themselves, no one else is likely to do it.
+* Voice – One must speak for themselves, no one else is likely to do it.
 * Ending – Better to end things than to let them lie.
 * Action – Nothing is given for inaction.